limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 The main objective of this R bootcamp is to introduce R programming to incoming MFRE students.
 The content of this session is adapted from [Software Carpentry](https://datacarpentry.org/r-socialsci/) and Dr. Nick Huntington-Klein's Teaching Econometrics with R [slides](https://rpubs.com/NickCHK/RTeach2020).
-If you spot any errors or issues, please send me a message on Canvas or at krisha.lim[at]ubc.ca.
+If you spot any errors or issues or any feedback, please send me a message on Canvas or at krisha.lim[at]ubc.ca.

+To learn more about R, you can refer to Jenny Bryan's [STAT545](https://stat545.com/) course notes and Hadley Wickham's [R for Data Science](https://r4ds.had.co.nz/) books.
+If you are used to Stata, here's some [notes](https://www.matthieugomez.com/statar/) on the different syntax between Stata and R.

 # Before we get started

 * Programming in R is one of the tools taught in the MFRE program to support econometrics, economics, and business analysis applications.
 * R is the language.
 RStudio is the IDE.
 If I say let's use R, I mean let's run R using RStudio.
 * Stay organized.
 It is good to have one working directory per project.
 You can check for the working directory using the `getwd()` command.
 The best practice is to use R projects and the `{here}` package.
+We will talk about this topic in person.
   * The `{here}` package will determine the top-level of your current project, which is your working directory.
 In my case it is "H:/Workshops/2021-r-bootcamp".
 The `here()` function allows me to build the path relative to this directory.
-So instead of typing "H:/Workshops/2021-r-bootcamp/data/emissions.csv" to refer to the emissions.csv file saved in the data folder (or "data/emission.csv" if I set the working directory), I can use `here("data", "emissions.csv")`.
+So instead of typing "H:/Workshops/2021-r-bootcamp/data/emissions.csv" to refer to the "emissions.csv" file saved in the "data" folder of my working directory (or "data/emission.csv" if I set the working directory), I can use `here("data", "emissions.csv")`.
   * I discourage you from using`setwd("insert_file_path_here")` because this file path will only work on your computer.
 Read more about this issue [here](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/).